thinkhy/TedSubtitle/README.md

 Feedback
 -------------

-Any defect,issue or suggestion, please email me at [thinkhy](mailto:think.hy@gmail.com?Subject=Comments for TedSubtitle)
+Any defect, issue or suggestion, please don't hesitate to email me at [thinkhy](mailto:think.hy@gmail.com?Subject=Comments for TedSubtitle)